 Advantages:

-• Free control panel: Despite being a small company, they have built a solid control panel with a contemporary design and a lot of features.
+- Free control panel: Despite being a small company, they have developed a robust control panel with a contemporary design and numerous features.

 Downsides: